jhautry/echo-dot/README.md

 *Components Tested*: Firmware SendRequest

-*Purpose*: Determine if any default apps transmit data securely during normal usage.
+*Purpose*: To determine if any default apps transmit data securely during normal usage.

 *Conducted*: nmap was used to find open ports when apps are running